Apple Spice Muffins

 • ½ tsp cinnamon

-• 1 tsp apple pie spice, *see notes
+• 1 tsp apple pie spice, pumpkin spice will work as well

 Apple Streusel Topping